 You live outside France

 Applicants residing outside France may go to the French diplomatic consular authorities of their place of residence to apply for an “Employee” long-stay visa.
-Their employer must have obtained a work permit in advance from the DIRECCTE office responsible for the future place of work.

 This visa is valid for 3 months and entitles its holder to engage in a salaried professional activity immediately upon arrival in France.

 Once in France, employees must apply to the Prefecture of their place of residence in France for the “Employee” residence certificate, as soon as possible, and within 2 months of their arrival in France.

 If applicants are already living in France under a different type of residence permit, they will need to apply to the Préfecture (office of the Prefect, the local representative of national government) in their place of residence for a change of status.
 The application, including the request for work permit obtained by the employer, is filed with the Prefecture of the employee’s place of residence.

 Subject to eligibility, the relevant party will be given a certificate of residence marked “Employee”.

 The procedure should be initiated no earlier than three months before the date of arrival in France.

 If the applicant is already living in France, the procedure should be initiated two months before the previous residence permit expires.